 Trading Without Training

 There is another option to get into trading that does not require special instruction beyond the basic concepts.
 Analysis and trading services are designed to offer less experienced traders the benefit of recommendations from a professional trader.
-Such services can also include money management where the customer allows their money to be traded on their behalf by a trained professional.
+Such services can also include money management, where the customer allows their money to be traded on their behalf by a trained professional.
 This type of service may include a daily market analysis that is sent to the customer along with trading suggestions.
 Customers might be able to place transactions they want through the trading service if there is a stock they believe will take off, for example, but they are largely relying on the expertise of others.